ricosmall/notes/keynote-tips.md

 ### 2. Use VS Code

-Make sure you have set the shortcut for `editor.action.clipboardCopyWithSyntaxHighlightingAction`，you can use `Command + K` then `Command + S` to open shortcut map quickly.
+Make sure you have set a shortcut for `editor.action.clipboardCopyWithSyntaxHighlightingAction`，you can use `Command + K` then `Command + S` to open shortcut map quickly.

 ```json
 {